knkcse/News-Classification/README.md

 # To fetch new news articles
 run 1.news-articles-reader.py
-# To run the models , execute with respective program files
+# To run the models
+python file_name.py